Back to Garden & Landscape

 Cotoneaster lucidus

-(C. acutifolius)
+(C. acutifolius

 Peking or Hedge cotoneaster

-To 10,000 FS to PS L 5-8’ x 4-6’ Upright arching shrub.
+To 10,000 FS to PS 5-8’ x 4-6’ Upright arching shrub.
 Dark glossy green leaves turn orange-red in fall.
 Small pink to white flowers followed by persistent black fruit that attracts birds.
 Tolerates poor soils.

 Euonymus alatus